taih304/Linux-Shell/Computer networks/OS overview.md

 # RTOS

-RTOS is an OS for realtime application as well as it gives realtime response to its related events.
+RTOS is an OS for real-time applications as well as it gives real-time responses to its related events.
 That happens as scheduler inside the RTOS takes a very short time when switching between the tasks/context switching which makes us feel like the RTOS has realtime response to the events.

 The RTOS also has short latency when handling with interrupt, as well as having reliable and timebound when doing inter-task communication.